zhang-shengping/ansible-docs/examples/notes/note1.md

 2. delete all the things defined in way A

 Notes:
-node name in inventory should not the same as local or 127.0.0.1, when local define in playbook
+when use `connection: local`, the `hosts: XXXX` in play is disabled. node name in inventory should not the same as local or 127.0.0.1, when local define in playbook

 ### refer: